-Luckily, I realized this and finally started putting more thought and effort into my back workout routine.
-It was only once I started incorporating the evidence-based back exercises you’ll see in this article that I started noticing significant improvements.
+Luckily, I realized this and finally started putting more thought and effort into my back workouts.
+It was only once I started incorporating the evidence-based exercises you’ll see in this article that I started noticing significant improvements.

 Don’t believe me?

 Here’s where my back development is at now:

 Personal Back Development

 Although I still have a ways to go, I think it’s safe to say that I’ve done a decent job of developing my (once lagging) back musculature.